Apply For our 2024 Scholarship Today!

 Watchmaking School

 I have never met a man who did not have some kind of fascination with watches.
-For most of these aficionados becoming a watch repairer, also called a horologist, may be a job that actually never really feels like work.
+For most of these aficionados becoming a watch repairer or horologist, may be a job that actually never really feels like work.

 Classic watches are timeless and functional accessories that are built to last, but even they require a bit of maintenance.